cloudfoundry-community/bosh-softlayer-tools/docs/new_softlayer_cpi_summary.md

 1. new Softlayer CPI is moved to SL official softlayer-go lib.
 Each data types and service methods of the lib is pre-generated, using the SoftLayer API metadata endpoint as input, thus ensuring 100% coverage of the API right out of the gate.
 The libray use a session struct to manage all Softlayer Services.
 Services-relative data can be queried by calling the Mask(), Filter(), Limit() and Offset() service methods prior to invoking an API method.
 All non-slice method parameters are passed as pointers.
 Like method parameters, all non-slice members are declared as pointers in datatypes.
 A custom error type is returned when API services error occurs, with individual fields that can be parsed separately.
-Add retry when network conns error.
+Add retry when network connections error.

 TODO: